pxai/fjs/document/content/functionaljs.md

   return new Promise(a + b);
 }
 ```
 Well, apparently it will always return the same for a and b.
 The problem with promises in general and in the JavaScript world is that they may depend on the event loop.
 And who knows what is the state of it.
-It depends on the outside?
+Does it depend on the outside?
 Bad thing.

 ### date_diff
 Sometimes we need to deal with dates… so?